konimaru/waitvid.2048/!Fonts/README.md

-Font collection for video drivers
+font collection for video drivers